code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 Maybe you discover that the data stored on the database in incomplete or stale.
 Then you have to work out a way to handle such type of data.

 For example, you can:

-run a background job that ensures that all the data is always valid;
+- run a background job that ensures that all the data is always valid;
-enrich the data from the DB with newer data only when it is actually needed;
+- enrich the data from the DB with newer data only when it is actually needed;
-fine-tune the database consistency level.
+- fine-tune the database consistency level.

-We have just demonstrated a simple but important fact: data validation *looks* trivial, but depending on the needs of your system, it may impact how you design your system.
+We have just demonstrated a simple but important fact: **data validation *looks* trivial**, but depending on the needs of your system, it may impact how you design your system.

 ## Transient Errors: temporary errors that may randomly occur

-Even if the validation passes, temporary issues may prevent your operations from completing.
+Even if the validation passes, **temporary issues** may prevent your operations from completing.

 In the previous example, there are some possible cases to consider: